amiraniotm/crabby-patti-v1/readme.md

 enemies and then go kick them before they recover!
 Save your crab friends from the evil scaly hands of corporate reptilians!

-DOWNLOAD INSTRUCTIONS

-Download the exe file

-Execute it and allow permissions from defender or antivirus if asked

-Have fun!

 CREDITS

 The main character (Crabby Patti) was designed by @van___van (instagram)